stackbit-projects/oceanic-tulip-ef834/content/_index.md

           email you the total due and a link to pay online.
 If camp is canceled, you will receive a full refund.
         content_align: left
-      - title: What if I can't afford to go?
+      - title: Can I get helping paying for camp?
         title_align: left
         content: "Call or send an email to the\_[camp registrar](mailto:registrar@opfamilycamp.com)\_for the scholarship application form.
 You can also help reduce your fees by serving as a camp helper.
 Learn more on the\_[Help Wanted](https://www.opfamilycamp.com/helpwanted/)\_page.\n"
         content_align: left